vincent-grande/topf/README.md

 # Topological Point Features 🪴

-This is the python package for topological point features (TOPF), enabling the construction of point-level features in point clouds stemming from algebraic topology and differential geometry as described in [Node-Level Topological Representation Learning on Point Clouds](https://arxiv.org/abs/2406.02300). 🪴
+This is the python package for topological point features (TOPF), enabling the construction of point-level features in point clouds stemming from algebraic topology and differential geometry as described in [Point-Level Topological Representation Learning on Point Clouds](https://arxiv.org/abs/2406.02300), which has been accepted at ICML 2025. 🪴

 ![Example of TOPF on three point clouds](https://github.com/vincent-grande/topf/blob/main/examples/teaserfigure.png?raw=True)